raestrada/ResumeCraftr/docs/getting_started.md

 ---

-With these steps, you can extract, optimize, and generate a professionally formatted ATS-friendly resume with ResumeCraftr. 🚀
+With these steps, you can create, extract, optimize, and generate a professionally formatted ATS-friendly resume with ResumeCraftr. 🚀